hudmol/as_spreadsheet_bulk_updater/README.md

 > AppConfig[:spreadsheet_bulk_updater_apply_deletes] : `boolean`

-If enabled, the importer will drop subrecords (dates, extents, instances or notes) when all columns for that existing subrecord have no values.
+If enabled, the importer will drop subrecords (dates, extents, instances or notes) when all spreadsheet columns for that existing subrecord have no values.
 As not all subrecord fields have a corresponding column in the spreadsheet, you may unwittingly drop a subrecord which has data in other fields.

 Default: `false`